9 Ways to Score Free Furniture (So You Can Save for That Investment Piece!)

-Sticking to a budget when you’re furnishing a space is tough, especially when the furniture that’s considered to be “cheap” these days really isn’t all that inexpensive.
-If you’d much rather spend your money on a modern Eames chair or a Moroccan rug instead of a couch or bed frame, you’ll have to make some compromises—and borrow heavily from your overall budget.
-That said, there are several places where you can get free furniture—yes, we’reI’m talking $0 furnishings.
+Sticking to a budget when you’re shopping for furniture is tough — especially when the furniture that’s considered to be “cheap” these days really isn’t all that inexpensive.
+If you’d much rather spend your money on a modern Eames chair or a Moroccan rug instead of a couch or bed frame, you’ll have to make some compromises — and borrow heavily from your overall budget.
+That said, there are several places where you can get free furniture — yes, I’m talking $0 furnishings.

 1. College Move-Out Day

 Scouting for free furniture doesn’t have to mean dumpster diving.
 If you live near a college campus, you can almost certainly score free stuff on or around move-out day.
-There are a few ways to go about doing this: you could create a flyer to post around campus that lists what you’re looking for, or you could simply hang around as students clear out for the summer.
+There are a few ways to go about doing this: You could create a flyer to post around campus that lists what you’re looking for, or you could simply hang around as students clear out for the summer.
 Either way, it’s a pretty sure bet.

 2. Nextdoor